Top 10 Cooperative Dungeon Crawler Board Games

 Dungeon Fighter is a challenging cooperative dexterity game in which you roll dice at a target in the middle of the table to try to defeat enemies.
 The twist here is that the monsters force you to roll in different ways, like behind your back or with your eyes closed.

 If you think you’d like a dungeon crawler in the form of a wacky party game, definitely give Dungeon Fighter a try.
-I think it’s an awesome game to have on the shelf for when you want to bring something a bit different to the table for your group to enjoy.
+I think it’s an awesome game to have on the shelf when you want to bring something a bit different to the table for your group to enjoy.

 Read our Dungeon Fighter review